shmeleva/Carbon-Dioxide-Emissions/README.md

 2. We need to be able to quickly *(a)* get all countries from the specified version and *(b)* countries (and their emissions) by codes from the specified version.
 Therefore, we can create [a compound index](https://docs.mongodb.com/manual/indexes/#compound-index) `{ version: -1, code: 1 }`, because these are the fields we use to search entities.
 3. We (normally) want to get all emissions of a country at once to limit the number of requests.
 So, emissions can be stored as an array of subdocuments.

-*If (1) and (3) were not the case, e.g., if we would add new values dynamically or limit a time range, I would probably do it differently.*
+*If (1) and (3) were not the case, e.g., if we would add new values dynamically or limit a time range, I might've done it differently.*

 [Why shouldn't I embed large arrays in my documents?](http://www.askasya.com/post/largeembeddedarrays/)